-Diving deeper into unleveraged NAV performance drivers, positions within the retail, leisure, and basic industry sectors were the top detractors while exposure to names within the transportation sector were additive.
-On an asset class basis, exposure in high yield bonds have driven the majority of detraction, while leveraged loans had a more muted impact.
-From a rating perspective, the strategy's overweight to CCC names have driven most of the negative performance, while B and BB-rated names have also detracted on the margin.
+Diving deeper into unleveraged NAV performance drivers, positions within the leisure, services and retail sectors were the Fund's top contributors YTD as of October 31, 2023.
+On an asset class basis, exposure in high yield bonds and leveraged loans have driven the majority of contribution followed by structured credit and convertible bond positions.
+From a rating perspective, the strategy's overweight to CCC names have driven most of the positive performance followed by allows to B-rated names, while BB-rated names have detracted on the margin.

-As of October 31, 2022, the Fund held 71.5% of its net assets in first and second-lien leveraged loans, 88.1% of its net assets in high-yield corporate debt, 2.8% of its net assets in equities and other investments.
-KIO's investments represented obligations and equity interests in 139 positions across a diverse group of industries.
-The top ten issuers represented 49.3% of the Fund's net assets while the top five industry groups represented 67.7% of the Fund's net assets.
-The Fund's Securities and Exchange Commission 30-day yield was 16.43%.
+KIO's investments represented obligations and equity interests in 223 positions across a diverse group of industries.
+The top ten issuers represented 39.2% of the Fund's net assets while the top five industry groups represented 47.4% of the Fund's net assets.
+The Fund's Securities and Exchange Commission 30-day yield was 12.52%.